maxmar69/MaxGpiodSwitch/README.md

 # MaxGpiodSwitch
 A Domoticz plugin that controls GPIO pins on a Raspberry Pi via libgpiod library.

+This plugin is inspired by the plugin created by dnpwwo https://github.com/dnpwwo/Domoticz-GPIO-Plugin

 ## Key Features
 Creates one Domoticz device per relay.